auth0/docs/articles/sso/current/setup.md

 The session inactivity duration (3 days) and is not configurable on the Public Cloud.
 PSaaS Appliance users, however, can control this account-level setting.

-## 4. Check the user's SSO status from the client
+## 4. Check the user's SSO status from the application

 Whenever you need to determine the user's SSO status, you'll need to check the following: